WcAServices/atshop-docs/docs/reference/publications/stock.md

     const soldStock =  DDPClient.collections['shop.product.stock'];

     soldStock.forEach((item) => {
-        item._id // ID of the stock entry item.entry // line-item for the stock entry.
-This is what is displayed to the customer item.orderId // Order ID this stock item is attached to });
+        item._id // ID of the stock entry. item.entry // Line-item for the stock entry.
+This is what is displayed to the customer. item.orderId // Order ID this stock item is attached to.
+    });
 })
 ```